ihmeuw-msca/weighted-average/docsrc/user_guide/intro.rst

 :math:`x_i` and :math:`x_j`, and kernel functions
 :math:`k(d_{i, j} \, ; p_1, p_2, \dots)` calculate smoothing weights given
 distance :math:`d_{i, j}` and a set of parameters :math:`p_1, p_2, \dots`.
-In `weave`, you can choose from three distance functions and four kernel functions.
+In WeAve, you can choose from three distance functions and four kernel functions.

 Weighted averages :math:`\hat{y}` of dependent variables :math:`y` are calculated using the :doc:`Smoother <../api_reference/weave.smoother>` class